Welcome to the new home of

 NDSAC Team of the Year 2009 - Bangor Ladies Football Club's Captain Cathy Duncan (left) picked up the award in 09 from

 former Manchester, Newcastle United and Northern Ireland international Keith Gillespie (right) Included are

-Finishing the 2009 season as Divisional Champions, Bangor Ladies completed 14 league games, winning 13, and drawing the remaining one, to record the highest number of points (40) of any other women's football club in all the other seven divisions of the sports governing body, the NIWFA.
+The history of the Ladies section at Clandeboye Parl saw the girls side finish the 2009 season as Divisional Champions, Bangor Ladies completed 14 league games, winning 13, and drawing the remaining one, to record the highest number of points (40) of any other women's football club in all the other seven divisions of the sports governing body, the NIWFA.
 The only flaw in the six month long campaign, which featured seven clean sheets, was a 1-1 draw with neighbouring rivals, 1st Bangor (Newtownards).
 The Club also lfted the Bruce Mulligan Trophy as North Down Sports Advisory Council's TEAM OF THE YEAR in April 2010 in recognition of the record breaking achievements in 2009.

 The 2009 season also saw the North Down club also top the league as the most offensively minded side in the Province - with 67 goals scored - 41 of which were converted by, statistically the best strike partnership anywhere in the whole country - Bangor Ladies strike partnership of Natasha Lee and Deirdre Savage.

 Bangor teenager Lee who netted 32 goals in the summer campaign, including 5 hat-tricks, was not only the leading markswoman of the Coca Cola Third Division, the 18 year old also ended the season as the most prolific striker across five of the countries divisional championships.